florian-huber/weather_prediction_dataset/README.md

 The dataset was presented at the "Teaching Machine Learning" workshop at ECML 2022: https://teaching-ml.github.io/2022/

 ----------
+## Dataset files

+- `weather_prediction_dataset.csv` - Main data file, tabular data, comma-separated CSV.
+Contains the data for different weather features (daily observations, see below for more details) for 18 European cities or places through the years 2000 to 2010.
+- `weather_prediction_picnic_labels.csv` - Optional data to be used as potential labels for classification tasks.
+Contains booleans to characterize the daily weather conditions as suitable for picnic (True) or not (False) for all 18 locations in the dataset.
+- `weather_prediction_dataset_map.png`- Simple map showing all 18 locations in Europe.
+- `metadata.txt` - Further information on the dataset, the data processing and conversion, as well as the description and units of all weather features.

 ## Data collection selection and processing

 The initial meteorological data was retrieved from ECA&D [1] a project that makes available daily